LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Usage.rst

-Lastly, the user may provide functions to aid/replace those within ARKode for handling adaptive error control and explicit stability.
+Lastly, the user may provide functions to aid/replace those within ARKStep for handling adaptive error control and explicit stability.
-The former of these is designed for advanced users who wish to investigate custom step adaptivity approaches as opposed to using any of those built-in to ARKode.
-In ARKode's C/C++ interface, this would be provided by a function of type :c:func:`ARKAdaptFn()`; in the Fortran interface this is provided through the user-supplied function:
+The former of these is designed for advanced users who wish to investigate custom step adaptivity approaches as opposed to using any of those built-in to ARKStep.
+In ARKStep's C/C++ interface, this would be provided by a function of type :c:func:`ARKAdaptFn()`; in the Fortran interface this is provided through the user-supplied function: